crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 There are several __important things__ worth mentioning:

-- The `N/A` values will be replaced at run-time by actual meaningful values, e.g. `ApplicationFlowName` property will be populated with values like: `TodoItem/Add`, `TodoItems/FetchByQuery` or `Security/GenerateJwt`, based on what user action took place at a particular moment of time
+- The `N/A` values will be replaced at run-time by actual meaningful values (via [log scopes](#use-log-scopes), as described several sections below, to avoid coupling application code with Serilog API), e.g. `ApplicationFlowName` property will be populated with values like: `TodoItem/Add`, `TodoItems/FetchByQuery` or `Security/GenerateJwt`, based on what user action took place at a particular moment of time
 - All of the properties above act as __global__ ones, since they will accompany __any__ event
 - Due to the built-in [configuration override mechanism](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#appsettingsjson) provided by ASP.NET Core, when application runs in any environment, each event will be accompanied by `Application`, `ApplicationFlowName`, `ConversationId` and `ThreadId` properties, but the value of the `Application` property will be set to __`Todo.WebApi`__ when application runs in __production__ environment and will be set to __`Todo.WebApi.Development`__ when application runs in __development__ environment.